Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 In plain terms: Bayer says it followed federal rules, so states cannot punish it for not adding a cancer warning that the EPA didn't require.

-Lower courts are split on this question.
+Lower courts had been split on this question.
 The Third Circuit sided with Bayer.
-The Ninth Circuit, Eleventh Circuit, and state courts in Missouri, California, and Oregon allowed lawsuits to proceed.
-The Supreme Court took the case to resolve this conflict.
+The Ninth Circuit, Eleventh Circuit, and state courts in Missouri, California, and Oregon had allowed lawsuits to proceed.
+The Supreme Court took the case to resolve that conflict — and sided with Bayer's reading of FIFRA.

 Monsanto v.
 Durnell — Supreme Court Timeline